Es-Di-Bee/Advising-System/README.md

 A simple project on the concept of advising system of a University based on Java OOP.

-Run the main.java file to start the program.
+*Run the main.java file to start the program*